 George J. Delagrammatikas

-Acting Associate Dean and Associate Professor of Mechanical Engineering (sabbatical leave: Fall 2014)
+Associate Dean of Education and Administration; Associate Professor of Mechanical Engineering

 Prof. Delagrammatikas joined Cooper Union’s Mechanical Engineering Department in September 2005 and has taught courses in design theory, thermodynamics, fluid mechanics, experimentation, internal combustion engines, and automotive engineering.
 He has collaborated with multiple faculty members to develop hands-on experiences that apply fundamental classroom knowledge to real-world problems.